aflaxman/dp_2020_census/plugged_text.md

 Comparison with Error and Privacy of Simple Random Sampling
 -----------------------------------------------------------

-We found that the MAE and EPL of Simple Random Sampling varied with larger sample size in a manner analogous to the total privacy budget in TopDown, for $\epsilon \geq 1$.
+We found that the MAE and EPL of Simple Random Sampling (i.e. sampling uniformly, without replacement) varied with larger sample size in a manner analogous to the total privacy budget in TopDown, for $\epsilon
+\geq 1$.
 For a 5% sample of the 1940 Census data, we found median absolute error in TC of 74 at the enumeration district level, 388 at the county level, and
 3883 at the state level;